 R v Akinluyi and others – Operation Culgao (Crown Court)

-Led junior in the prosecution of a multi-million pound conspiracy to import drugs, arising out of a lengthy investigation by the Serious and Organised Crime Agency.
-John took specific responsibility for the analysis and presentation at trial of the complex telephone and banking evidence.
+Led junior in the prosecution of a multi-million pound conspiracy to import drugs, arising out of a long investigation by the Serious and Organised Crime Agency.

 R v Lewinson and Woodford (Crown Court and Court of Appeal)